Cloud-Schematics/gcat-iam-setup-module/README.md

 # GCAT IAM Access Policies

 This module creates any number if IAM Access Groups, and IAM Access Policies for those groups.
-It also allows users to invite users to the account and add them to an access group
+It also allows users to invite users to the account and add them to any of the access groups created.

 ## Variables